landaudiogo/cc-tutorials-2023/docker/README.md

 not propagate the `SIGTERM` to its child processes.

 > For further reading on what we have just discussed:
+>
 > https://www.kaggle.com/code/residentmario/best-practices-for-propagating-signals-on-docker
 >
 > Docker entrypoint references:
+>
 > https://docs.docker.com/engine/reference/builder/#entrypoint

 ## Volumes

 > Docker volumes reference:
+>
 > https://docs.docker.com/storage/volumes/

-Volumse are used to share data between containers and/or persist data across different container executions.
+Volumes are used to share data between containers and/or persist data across different container executions.
 Without volumes the data stored in containers is lost as soon as the container is removed.